-Emergency protection works are likely to continue as part of the transition plan to address minor / site specific erosion events for a period of time.
-However, the transition plan will enable proactive consideration of alternative future arrangements (e.g. alternative barge location, relocation of campground / recreational facilities).
+Emergency protection works are likely to continue as part of the transition plan to address minor/site specific erosion events for a period of time.
+However, the transition plan will enable proactive consideration of alternative future arrangements (e.g. alternative barge location, relocation of campground/recreational facilities).

-Develop a transition plan for Inskip Point Spit.
+Planning response - Develop a transition plan for Inskip Point Spit.
 Planning needs to consider physical mechanisms of erosion (e.g. open coast erosion and sinkholes) as well as site specific economic analysis on the value of maintaining barge access to Fraser Island, value to tourism, and alternate locations for barge access.
+A transition plan would be prepared as part of local area planning under a future planning scheme amendment.